mayhem1618/smart-iot-kettle-for-beginers/README.md

 # smart-iot-kettle-for-beginers
-this is a user friendly easy to understand low cost easy to  make project this could be used as a school project or in general for geeks to fiddel around  this project has 2 sensors and 2 output modules and uses blynk iot app as a major control system
+this is a user friendly easy to understand low cost easy to  make project this could be used as a school project or in general for geeks to fiddel around  this project --has 2 sensors and 2 output modules and uses blynk iot app as a major control system

 This project converts a regular electric kettle into a smart, IoT-enabled appliance using an ESP32 microcontroller.
 The system adds remote monitoring, automated control, safety features, and local display while retaining the original kettle hardware.